-How to Find the Conflict in a Story - The Write Practice
+How to Find the Conflict in a Story: Conflict Mapping and Other Writing Tips

 When I was done with my Conflict Map, it was so big that my play couldn’t possibly contain all the characters and relationships.
 So I cut five of them!

 Yet the map was invaluable for planning the relationships and conflict I would need to make the story work.
-It gave the me the seeds of great, dramatic scenes.
+It gave me the seeds of great, dramatic scenes.

-And the result was a fun, thrilling play that surprised everyone with its authentic conflict!
+And the result was a fun, thrilling play that surprised everyone with its authentic conflict.

 There is one thing I didn’t do, though, that I highly recommend you do: Add action verbs to each character’s goal.
-There’s a big difference between an Enemy who chooses to “annihilate” to get his goal, versus one who “humiliates.”
+There’s a big difference between an Enemy who chooses to “annihilate” to get their goal, versus one who “humiliates.”

 My protagonist, a bride-to-be, chose to “soothe” her overbearing mother in order to get her goal of “genuine love and approval.
-The play would have been much different if she chose to “blame,” “lie,” or “ignore.”
+The play would have been much different if she chose to blame, lie, or ignore.
 Verbs matter, and they can help you as you craft these crucial scenes.

 You can check out a large view of my final map here.
-It’s a mess — four pieces of paper taped together and scanned into the computer in three batches.
+It’s a mess—four pieces of paper taped together and scanned into the computer in three batches.

+Conflict is crucial in a plot and between characters and other forces, like the environment, that challenge the protagonist.

-But the planning process is supposed to be messy, not a perfect, finished product!
-And a well-executed plan can lead to a wonderful final product!
+To help you come up with conflict, turn to your planning process.
+Remember, this is supposed to be messy, not a perfect, finished product.
+A well-executed plan can lead to a wonderful final product.

+Whether or not the main conflict in your scene is internal conflict or minor characters blocking your protagonist and their pursuit of their scene goals, or other external obstacles standing in their way, engaging conflicts will advance a plot and keep your readers engaged.

-Give Character Mapping a try, and see your story get stronger right away!
+To plan and implement conflict into your story, give Character Mapping a try.
+And watch as your story get stronger right away!

 How do you find the conflict in a story?
 Let us know in the comments.